busstoptaktik/geodesy/README.md

 ## Abstract

-"Rust Geodesy" is - unsurprisingly - a geodesy library written in the Rust programming language.
+**Rust Geodesy** is - unsurprisingly - a geodesy library written in the Rust programming language.

 Rust Geodesy provides a number of **features** to support a number of **objectives**.